Progressive Wage Model: Minimum Wage Laws in Singapore

 Employers like yourself will have to ensure that employees are able to meet the PWM training requirements, such as by sending your employees to various courses to obtain certain qualifications.
 You may tap on the Workfare Skills Support to subsidise training costs for your Singaporean employees.

-You may refer to MOM’s website for more information on the specific PWM training requirements for the cleaning sector, the security sector, as well as the landscape sector.
+You may refer to MOM’s website for more information on the specific PWM training requirements.

 What are the Consequences of Not Abiding by the Progressive Wage Model?